Thorn Alpha 8

 Lantern acquired in February 2004.

 The lantern is made entirely out of aluminium, although later designs had GRP canopies and just the shoe was metallic.
-A couple of scratches can be seen on the surface of the canopy- these will be painted over eventually.
+A couple of scratches can be seen on the surface of the canopy; aside from these, the lantern is in perfect condition.
 The space for where a photocell socket would be fitted can be seen on the shoe.

 The bowl was incredibly difficult to fasten (it being designed for later versions of the Alpha 8), but eventually I managed to get it to fit, using a bit of brutal force on the clip!
 The reflector panels on either side of the lamp are patterned to help diffuse the light onto the road.
 Since this photograph was taken, a proper refractor bowl for this lantern has been fitted, and this is much easier to fasten.